India Travel Guide

 A journey to India can most certainly be defined as a life-changing experience.
 Existing as a destination that will leave you awestruck or enlightened, and maybe even shocked at some points, this bizarre place must really be seen to be believed.
 Explore majestic temples, treat your eyes to architectural feats and consume as many local dishes as your taste buds can handle.

-Hampi is one of the most incredible places to visit in India.
-And that’s a fact.
+Hampi is one of the most incredible places to visit in the Karnataka region.
 Surrounded by masses of rock formations and Jurassic Park-style boulders as far as the eye can see, the ancient city of Hampi can be explored on foot, or on a bike.
 Within the ancient city, there are a number of strikingly beautiful monuments, temples and palaces to please the eyes.

 Do we even need to introduce Agra?
 Home to three of India’s most beautiful icons; the great Taj Mahal, Fatehpur Sikri and Agra Fort, every year the city lures thousands of visitors who come to witness the remnants of the Mughal era at every corner.
 To further yourself into the cultural depths of Agra, make time to visit the Kinari Bazar where locals sell everything you could possibly imagine.